-Adjusted EBITDA is earnings before finance costs, taxes, depreciation, amortization, pre-opening costs, property charges and other, share-based payments, corporate expenses, and other non-operating income and expenses.
+Adjusted EBITDA is earnings before finance costs, finance revenues, net foreign currency differences, change in fair value of interest rate swaps, taxes, depreciation, amortization, pre-opening costs, property charges and other, share-based payments, Wynn Macau, Limited corporate expenses, and other non-operating income and expenses.
 Adjusted EBITDA is presented exclusively as a supplemental disclosure because our Directors believe that it is widely used to measure the performance, and as a basis for valuation, of gaming companies.
-Our Adjusted EBITDA presented herein also differs from the Adjusted EBITDA presented by Wynn Resorts, Limited for its Macau segment in its filings with the SEC, primarily due to the inclusion of royalty fees, adjustments for IFRS differences with U.S. GAAP, corporate support and other support services in arriving at operating profit.
+Our Adjusted EBITDA presented herein also differs from the Adjusted Property EBITDA presented by Wynn Resorts, Limited for its Macau segment in its filings with the SEC, primarily due to the inclusion of license fees, adjustments for IFRS differences with U.S. GAAP, corporate support and other support services in arriving at operating profit.

-The following table sets forth a quantitative reconciliation of Adjusted EBITDA to its most directly comparable IFRS measurement, operating profit, for the years ended 31 December 2014 and 2013.
+The following table sets forth a quantitative reconciliation of Adjusted EBITDA to its most directly comparable IFRS measurement and operating profit.

 For the year ended

 31 December

-2014 2013
+2015 2014

 HK\$ HK\$

 (in thousands)

-Operating profit 6,965,839 7,812,305
+Operating profit 3,032,059 6,965,839

 Add

-Depreciation and amortization 986,199 918,527
+Depreciation and amortization 1,000,373 986,199

-Pre-opening costs 169,559 24,538
+Pre-opening costs 425,223 169,559

-Property charges and other 96,854 9,573
+Property charges and other 11,599 96,854

-Share-based payments 110,694 35,653
+Share-based payments 128,031 110,694

-Wynn Macau, Limited corporate expenses 93,894 65,922
+Wynn Macau, Limited corporate expenses 83,964 93,894

-Adjusted EBITDA 8,423,039 8,866,518
+Adjusted EBITDA 4,681,249 8,423,039